Want more relevant content? Let us know what year you will graduate high school.

 Holding a minor leadership position in clubs like the Model UN, debate team, and science olympiad are good examples of tier three extracurricular activities.
 Possessing a position such as treasurer or secretary in a club shows potential colleges dedication.

 Athletes who didn’t qualify for an all-state team but earned distinctions like a player of the week award can slide their sports into tier three.
-Similarly, musicians who didn’t qualify for all-state band or orchestra but did win a regional competition can count their musical pursuits in tier three.
+Similarly, musicians who didn’t qualify for all-state band or orchestra but did get selected for a selective regional ensemble can count their musical pursuits in tier three.

 Tier Four Extracurricular Activities